sayar/RedisMVA/module2_getting_started/README.md

 ## Data Types Supported

 Redis supports multiple ways to manipulate values as you can see by the `INCR` and `DECR` operators in the previous section.
-The most basic kind of Redis value is a string.
+The most basic Redis value is a string.
 Strings are binary safe so you can insert any kind of value you want so long as the maximum size does not surpass 512 MB.
 This is a hard limit.
-You can treat strings like numbers hence the `INCR` and `DECR` but you can also treat them as bits (`GETBIT` & `SETBIT`) or as random access arrays (`GETRANGE` & `SETRANGE`).
+You can treat strings as numbers hence the `INCR` and `DECR` but you can also treat them as bits (`GETBIT` & `SETBIT`) or as random access arrays (`GETRANGE` & `SETRANGE`).

 There are also other data types that we will cover mostly in the next module.
 Those data types include lists, sets, sorted sets, hashes, bitmaps and hyperloglogs.